 A few weeks later she gave an interview to Keith Olbermann on MSNBC.
-His questions were respectful and her

-Jensen's testimony was from the answers were articulate and on-point.
+His questions were respectful and her answers were articulate and on-point.
 The take-home message was: cannabis is a safer and more effective alternative

 Goodnight, Dear Girl